dylondark/cob-taylor-games/projectstandards.md

 - Don't include the type in the name of a variable or function (for example: `intCount`).
 - Filenames for game QML files should end in "Game.qml" (for example: "TriviaGame.qml").
 - Filenames for other QML files should end in "Base.qml" (for example: "MenuBase.qml").
+- Any comments containing TODO messages should have `TODO:` in them.

 ### Comments & Documentation
 - Comments should have propper grammar and punctuation.